brossetti1/connect-four/README.md

 ![Cnitial UI](https://raw.githubusercontent.com/brossetti1/connect-four/staging/doc/current-ui.png?token=AFuGFD1FA2dH_qbaeSAYT-oZjmK3-UP9ks5Y2Z9-wA%3D%3D)

-## WIP

-* branch - `connect-react-api-WIP`

-I enjoyed this excercise and will continue to work through this branch to see what I end up with.
+* branch - `connect-react-api-WIP` - this branch represents work in progress when i decided to stop the excercise Sunday night.
+I did not get the react piece hooked up to the API but I was felt good about the direction I was going in.
+In between now and any technical interview, I would love to continue working through this branch to see this project through to completetion.

 ## Development dependencies: